Send the link below via email or IMCopy

 Templates (page 65)

-2. Find the key points in Craig's argument (where they analyze and not where they describe plot details).
+2. Find the key points in Rarick's argument or in the arguments of those he cites (where they analyze and not where they describe plot details).

 3. Write down at least 3 (or highlight/underline them).

 Identify one that you disagree with.